What is Dota 2 calibration and how does it work?

 - Individual performance: Dota 2 calibration heavily relies on a player's individual performance in each game.
 Factors such as kills, deaths, assists, last hits, denies, and GPM (gold per minute) are taken into consideration by the matchmaking system.

 - Hero selection: The hero a player chooses can also impact their calibration games.
 Some heroes are easier to play than others and may be more forgiving for less skilled players, while some heroes require a higher level of skill to be effective.
+Need help picking the right heroes?
+Check out our Boosting Services.

 - Team performance: While individual performance is crucial in calibration games, the overall performance of the team also matters.
 A player who is consistently matched with toxic or unskilled teammates may struggle to win games and achieve a high MMR.